eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow2.md

 ### Login Observed from Client Logs

-We can match the above process with the logs from the client.
-To inspect the client logs, use the following command:
+We can match the authorization code flow login process with the logs from the client.
+To inspect the client logs, use the following command when the POD restart is done (otherwise you might see logs from old POD):

 ```console
 kubectl logs -f --tail=-1 -l app=client1 -c client |less